Data Center Hardening and Expansion

 After studying the existing physical infrastructure and analysis of their ongoing IT growth and expansion, the scope of the project was finalized.
 The project’s objective -- to enhance the data center’s resilience and reliability while increasing the power and cooling infrastructure capacity.
 The existing Tier I facility would be upgraded to a Tier III (concurrently maintainable) facility.
 The data center white space expanded to 60,000 SF.
 The live/online upgrade to the enterprise level data center facility included phased renovation and expansion of the entire two floor data center.

-Installation of a new redundant heat rejection system that utilizes both water cooled and air cooled chillers, along with the enhancement and increase to the incoming electrical utility service capacity to 15MVA, also 2N redundant provided a solid foundation for the new physical plant.
+Installation of a new redundant heat rejection system that utilizes both water cooled and air-cooled chillers, along with the enhancement and increase to the incoming electrical utility service capacity to 15MVA, also 2N redundant provided a solid foundation for the new physical plant.

 The upgraded electrical and mechanical infrastructure is housed in a new dedicated 35,000 SF multi-story building addition for the new critical infrastructure.
 The electrical infrastructure, end-to-end 2N critical power.
 The mechanical infrastructure, based on N+2 redundancy is designed utilizing a new air-cooled chiller plant consisting of two (2) 500T units capable of providing free cooling.
 The waterless heat rejection plant maximizes the efficiency of annual cooling costs, eliminates reliance on water, and reduces sewage discharge.
 The air-cooled plant complements the existing water-based heat rejection system.
 One (1) of the centrifugal chillers, was determined to be nearing end-of-service-life and was replaced with a new reliable modern unit with increased operational efficiency.